 4) Use finger to paint hyacinth flowers by dabbing paint on paper with finger.

 Teach: Teach artist that the light blue will go to areas where the sun touches the flower (highlights) and the dark blue will go to areas where there is shade (shadows).

 Tips: Feel free to use more colors.
 Use different tools in place of the finger (ex. sponge, tissue paper or blocks).

 Enjoy and share images of this activity.
 Visit my learning shop at teachers pay teachers for more resources.

-Welcome to my learning corner blog a place to be inspire to draw, doodle and create through use of fun, and challenging art resources and activities for all ages.
+Welcome to my learning corner blog!
+It's a place to encourage kids and adults to draw, doodle and create through use of challenging, thoughtful and fun art resources.
 Have FUN exploring!

 How To Draw